Theoretical analysis of photon detection mechanism in superconducting single-photon detectors: Results

-By careful analysis of the time evolution of the order parameter, we have confirmed repeated penetration of vortex-antivortex pairs from the outside of the superconductor, and the correspondence between the period of the oscillation in $\Delta V$ and that of the repeated penetration.
+By careful analysis of the time evolution of the order parameter after $t/t_0=250$ (not shown here), we have confirmed repeated penetration of vortex-antivortex pairs from the outside of the superconductor, and this is the origin of the penetrating dark spots in Fig.~\ref{SSPDfig5}(a).
 For instance, the first local minimum and the second local maximum in $\Delta V$ are located around $t/t_0=254.5$ and $t/t_0=261$, respectively, and the vortex and antivortex penetrate from the outside around $t/t_0=258$.
 The time when $\Delta V$ reaches its local minimum corresponds to the onset of the decrease in the edge order parameter, serving as a precursor to the penetration of a vortex or an antivortex, while its local maximum is reached after the penetrating vortex and antivortex annihilate near the center.